-Katie Flynn, a 22-year head-coaching veteran at the Division I level, enters her third season at the helm of the Brown University softball program in 2015.
-A native of East Greenwich, R.I., and a 2014 graduate of the prestigious NCAA Women Coaches Academy took over the reins of the program in August 2012.
+Katie Flynn, a 24-year coaching veteran at the Division I level, enters her fifth season at the helm of the Brown University softball program in 2016-17.
+A native of East Greenwich, R.I., and a 2014 graduate of the prestigious NCAA Women Coaches Academy, Flynn took over the reins of the program in August of 2012.

-Flynn's first season in 2013 saw three Bears earn All-Ivy honors, including senior Stephanie Thompson, a tremendous hitter and Senior CLASS Award nominee who finished her career ranked first in Brown softball history in career batting average (.436), hits (191) and doubles (42) while ranking second in home runs (28).
+Flynn's first season in 2013 saw three Bears earn All-Ivy honors, including Stephanie Thompson ’13, a tremendous hitter and Senior CLASS Award nominee who finished her career ranked first in Brown softball history in career batting average (.436), hits (191) and doubles (42) while ranking second in home runs (28).

-In 2014, Flynn coached a pair of All-Ivy selections in freshman Christina Andrews and sophomore Janet Leung, who both landed on the league's Second Team.
+In 2014, Flynn coached a pair of All-Ivy selections in Andrews and Leung, who both landed on the league's Second Team.
 Andrews batted .288 with a team-best three home runs, while Leung hit .318 in Ancient Eight play and led the team with 11 RBIs.
-The highlight of the season came on April 20 when freshman pitcher Leah Nakashima hurled the Bears to a 3-1 victory over Dartmouth, the eventual Ivy League champion and NCAA Tournament participant.
+The highlight of the season came on April 20 when Nakashima hurled the Bears to a 3-1 victory over Dartmouth, the eventual Ivy League champion and NCAA Tournament participant.

 Flynn was James Madison's first-ever head coach and averaged 28 wins per season over 11 years, compiling a 313-278 record.
 In the team's inaugural season in 2002, she compiled a 25-24 record and earned a berth in the semifinals of the Colonial Athletic Association (CAA) Championship.